 Sarah Greene, Jim Broadbent, Barry Keoghan, Moe Dunford and Ciaran Grace also star.

-Watch it because true masters are at work and it’s great story.
-You might even find yourself wondering if it has ever been easier to like the ‘bad guy.’
+Watch The Drop for the well-executed story because chances are, you won’t regret it.
+Lastly, you may even find yourself wondering if it has ever been easier to like the ‘bad guy.’